JackDilger/Milstone-Project-Two/README.md

 Full checks against development version | Were all development testing criteria still passed once the site was deployed, with no errors showing?| Pass
-Visual Checks | Are all images of usableresolution, all text unobscured and undistracted foregrounds? | Pass Code checked | No erros showing in the code? | Pass Console errors | No console errors shwoing? | Pass
+Visual Checks | Are all images of usableresolution, all text unobscured and undistracted foregrounds? | Pass Code checked | No erros showing in the code? | Pass Console errors | No console errors showing? | Pass

 ### Usability Testing